gbirke/git-rebase-training/README.md

-# Learning trunk-based development with puppies
+# Learning a rebase-and-merge Git workflow with puppies

-This is a repository for learning to deal with typical situations when collaborating on a code base.
+This is a repository for learning a rebase-and-merge Git workflow.
+It has typical situations that occur when collaborating on a code base.

 Our example is a web site for showing pictures of puppies.
 You work on this website with your friends, but sometimes you make changes independently from each other and need to use Git commands to reconcile the changes.

 ## Useful git commands